gmag11/EnigmaIOT/readme.md

 ![Client Hello message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/ClientHello.png)

 Client hello is sent by node to start registration procedure.
-It includes the public key to be used on Diffie Hellman algorithm to calculate the key.
-A random filled 16 byte field is reserved for future use.
+It includes the public key to be used on Elliptic Curve Diffie Hellman (EDCH) algorithm to calculate the key.
+Initialization vector (IV) is used for encryption.
+There is a random 4 byte field reserved for future use.

 This message is sent encrypted with network key.